Why Your Ancestor’s Occupation Matters To Your Genealogy Research

 Where to Find An Ancestor’s Occupation

-You ancestor’s occupation can be found in a surprising number of places.
+You ancestor’s occupation can be found in a surprising number of record sources.
 Depending on the time period and location being researched, the occupation may not have been recorded.
 As you plan your research, familiarize yourself with the record sets.

 - The Census Records of 1850-1880